-If you or someone you know is allergic to peanuts, or peanut butter or does not eat gluten, yet craves a really good cookie, I have a perfect – super-easy – recipe… Tahini cookies.
+If you or someone you know is allergic to peanuts or peanut butter, yet craves a really good cookie, I have a perfect – super-easy – recipe… Tahini cookies.
 That’s right.
-Tahini (sesame seed paste), the same ingredient used in making hummus, is the key ingredient in this delicious cookie providing a crispy, somewhat chewy texture.
-And, no flour is required!
+Tahini (sesame seed paste), the same ingredient used in making hummus, is the key ingredient in this delicious, crispy, somewhat chewy cookie.
+It goes great with a cup of coffee (Armenian, of course) or tea!

 - 1 cup tahini (very well-stirred)